Hey, we are all here because we LOVE Great Danes. The idea of participating in the creation of more Great Danes seems pretty exciting!

-Lastly, be thoughtful.
-We know your love your dog, but chances are you probably shouldn’t breed him or her.
-That can be tough to face, but it’s one that us humans have a responsibility to.
+We know you love your dog, but chances are you probably shouldn’t breed him or her.

 If you really want to breed so that your dog can ‘experience motherhood’ or so that your kids can ‘learn and experience it’, consider rescue instead.

 Many rescues need temporary foster homes for whelping mothers, or temporary housing for young puppies until they are placed.